Mental health and wellbeing

 - Joshua's story: TalkTime Scotland

-The Scottish Government is working with partners from the public and third sector to produce a 10-year Child and Adolescent Health and Wellbeing Action Plan which will cover both physical and mental wellbeing.
+We are working with partners from the public and third sector to produce a 10-year Child and Adolescent Health and Wellbeing Action Plan which will cover both physical and mental wellbeing.
 Feedback from stakeholders so far has shown that there is a need the Plan to link across multiple areas which relate to the lives of children and young people.
-This should be done in a way which puts the child at the centre, takes a developmental rather than age based approach and avoids where possible putting children/young people and their experiences into "boxes".
+This should be done in a way which puts the child at the centre, takes a developmental rather than age based approach and avoids where possible putting children/young people and their experiences into 'boxes'.
 To achieve this a strong rights based approach will be threaded throughout the plan.

 Child and Adolescent Mental Health Services (CAMHS) are usually planned and provided by the local NHS board.
 They assess and treat children and young people, including those with disabilities, who have mental health, emotional or behavioural difficulties.
 Psychiatrists provide a major leadership role within CAMHS within multidisciplinary teams which also include specialist nurses, psychologists, social workers and other professionals.